zhenkewu/baker/README.md

 Platform
 ---------
 The `baker` package is compatible with OSX, Linux and Windows systems, each requiring slightly different setups as described below.
 The major differences are how to install JAGS 3.4.0, and let R know where to find it, as well as how to install `rjags` package to run JAGS 3.4.0.
 Currently all programs are written to be compatible with JAGS 3.4.0.
-We will modify our code to be compatible with a latest version of JAGS 4.x.x soon.
+We will modify our code to be compatible with a latest version of JAGS 4.x (released Jan 16, 2016) soon.

 Please contact the maintainer or chat by clicking the `gitter` button at the top of this README file.